-- In 2020: - 356,500 home structure fires occurred resulting in 11,500 injuries, 2,580 deaths, and over \$8.4 billion in property loss. - A home fire occurred every 89 seconds. - Cooking was the leading cause of home fires and home fire injuries, while smoking materials was the leading cause of home fire deaths. - Three out of five home fire deaths result from fires in homes without working smoke alarms or at least one alarm was present but did not operate. - No smoke alarms are present in more than one-third (41%) of the home fire deaths.
+- 338,000 home structure fires occurred resulting in 11,100 injuries, 2,840 deaths, and over \$8.4 billion in property loss. - A home fire occurred every 93 seconds. - Cooking was the leading cause of home fires and home fire injuries, while smoking materials was the leading cause of home fire deaths. - Three out of five home fire deaths resulted from fires in homes without working smoke alarms or smoke alarms that failed to operate due to missing or non-functional power sources, missing or disconnected batteries, dead batteries and disconnected hardwired alarms or other AC power issues. - No smoke alarms were present in more than one-third (41%) of the home fire deaths.